Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Related Work

-A number of methods \cite{xie2023revealing,xiong2022pifu,jafarian2021learning, cao2022bilateral} have been proposed to explore the potential of depth in 3D reconstruction.
+\textbf{Implicit-based Approaches.} PIFu~\cite{saito2019pifu} represents a pioneering effort in integrating implicit functions for human reconstruction.
+Building upon this, PIFuHD~\cite{saito2020pifuhd} improves performance on high-resolution images through a multi-level architecture, trained with both front and back normal maps.
+Arch~\cite{huang2020arch} and Arch++\cite{he2021arch++} focus on learning implicit functions within canonical spaces, enabling the reconstruction of animatable human bodies.
+Additionally, Xiu \textit{et al}.\cite{xiu2022icon} and Zheng \textit{et al}.\cite{zheng2021pamir} incorporate SMPL models to provide prior knowledge of human body structure.
+Alldieck \textit{et al}.\cite{alldieck2022photorealistic} enhance visual fidelity by computing albedo and shading details, introducing an innovative rendering loss function.
+S3Fs~\cite{corona2023structured} enables the creation of relightable and animatable avatars.

+\textbf{Explicit-based Approaches.} SiCloPe~\cite{natsume2019siclope} employs a generative adversarial network (GAN) conditioned on RGB images to synthesize consistent silhouettes and generate textured 3D meshes.
+More recently, Xiu \textit{et al}.\cite{xiu2022econ} introduced ECON, which simultaneously addresses both implicit and explicit reconstruction by generating 2.5D meshes from learned frontal and back normal maps.
+Tang \textit{et al}.\cite{tang2023high} designed a two-stage 3D convolutional network to explicitly learn the TSDF volumes of the human body.

+\textbf{Depth-guided Approaches.} Several methods~\cite{xie2023revealing,xiong2022pifu,jafarian2021learning,cao2022bilateral} have explored the role of depth information in 3D human body reconstruction.
+FAX~\cite{smith2019facsimile} converts single-view images into depth and albedo maps in 2D space to produce full 3D scans.
+Gabeur \textit{et al}.~\cite{gabeur2019moulding} trained a GAN to predict both front and back depth maps, converted them into point clouds, and used the screened Poisson method to reconstruct a human body.
+Similarly, Han \textit{et al}. \cite{2k2k} introduced a two-stage depth estimation network that learns front and back depth maps based on different body parts.
 Wang \textit{et al}.\cite{wang2020normalgan} trained an adversarial network to denoise the depth collected by RGB-D cameras and generate geometric details of the back view.
 Xiong \textit{et al}.\cite{xiong2022pifu} proposed a depth-guided self-supervised strategy to learn the implicit surface with signed distance function (SDF) values instead of occupancy values.
 Chan \textit{et al}.\cite{chan2022integratedpifu} designed a depth-oriented sampling scheme to learn high-fidelity geometric details.
-They also propose a high-resolution integrator with few parameters to learn the global information of an RGB image.
-These methods \cite{chan2022integratedpifu,xiong2022pifu} usually utilize networks to predict the normal maps and depth maps of given RGB images.
-Both Xiong \textit{et al}.\cite{xiong2022pifu} and Chan \textit{et al}.~\cite{chan2022integratedpifu} utilized depth maps as extra features on the 2D plane of the implicit functions.
+They achieved this by incorporating depth values as supplementary features at the pixel level, which served as the input for implicit functions.

+The proposed HaP introduces a novel explicit reconstruction framework by integrating depth information and the SMPL model.
+This approach utilizes a diffusion model to generate a complete human body point cloud within 3D space.
+Furthermore, the depth replacement technique enhances geometric details in the front view, bridging the gap between depth-guided and explicit reconstruction methods and improving performance over current approaches.